 Standards or amendments Description of the standards or amendments and impacts on financial statements of the Company IFRS-4 "Insurance Contract" Description: On September 12, 2016, the IASB published an amendment to IFRS-4 "Insurance Contract".
-This amendment, "Applying IFRS-9 Financial Instruments with IFRS-4 Insurance Contract", provides two options to entities applying IFRS-9. the deferral approach is an optional temporary exemption from applying IFRS-9 until January 1, 2021 for entities whose predominant activity is issuing contracts within the scope of IFRS-4; the overlay approach permits entities to adopt IFRS-9 but adjust some of the impacts arising from designated financial assets, those being assets related to the insurance contract liabilities.
+This amendment, "Applying IFRS-9 Financial Instruments with IFRS-4 Insurance Contract", provides two options to entities applying IFRS-4: the deferral approach is an optional temporary exemption from applying IFRS-9 until January 1, 2021 for entities whose predominant activity is issuing contracts within the scope of IFRS-4; the overlay approach permits entities to adopt IFRS-9 but adjust some of the impacts arising from designated financial assets, those being assets related to the insurance contract liabilities.
 On November 14, 2018, the IASB decided to propose extending the deferral approach until January 1, 2022.
 This decision is subject to public consultation currently underway.
 Status: The Company met all criteria and chose the deferral approach, as described below.
 The Company will apply IFRS-9 only to financial statements beginning on January 1, 2021, or January 1, 2022 if approved.
 IFRS-16 "Leases" Description: On January 13, 2016, the IASB published the standard IFRS-16 "Leases", which replaces the standard IAS-17 "Leases".
-This new standard specifies: • how to recognize, measure, present and disclose leases; • for the lessee: • unless the lease term is 12 months or less or the underlying asset has a low value; • for the lessor: • that the accounting remains substantially unchanged.
+This new standard specifies: how to recognize, measure, present and disclose leases; for the lessee: the requirement to recognize assets and liabilities for all leases; unless the lease term is 12 months or less or the underlying asset has a low value; for the lessor: that the accounting remains substantially unchanged.
 Impact: The Company has applied this new standard as of January 1, 2019 and the impact is described below.
 IAS-19 "Employee Benefits" Description: On February 7, 2018, the IASB published an amendment to IAS-19 "Employee Benefits".
 The amendment "Plan Amendment, Curtailment or Settlement" clarifies, for defined benefit pension plans, when changes require a revaluation of the net cost of assets and liabilities involved.
 The amendment requires the entity to use the adjusted assumptions resulting from the reassessment to determine the cost of services rendered during the period and the net interest for the period following the changes made to the pension plans or the revaluation.
 This amendment applies prospectively.
+Impact: No impact on the Company's financial statements.